lynkos/blog/_posts/2025-03-19-play-windows-games.md

 - Fonts
 - And more

 You can install multiple programs into a bottle, but it's sometimes better to create a new bottle for each application.
-Keeping applications in separate bottles prevents them from interacting with or damaging one another.
-For instance, you could test out a new version of a particular program in one bottle while keeping your original one in another.
+Keeping applications in separate bottles prevents them from interacting with or damaging each other.
+E.g. You can test out a new version of a particular program in one bottle while keeping the original in another.
 Multiple bottles are also helpful whenever a specific application requires otherwise undesirable settings.

 The default Wine bottle, `.wine`, is located in your home directory (i.e. `$HOME/.wine`).
 However, I never use the default Wine bottle/prefix since I always use a specific Wine prefix (i.e. `$WINEPREFIX`).

+I've specifically made bottles for each Graphics API: `DXMT`, `DXVK`, `GPTk`, and `CrossOver` (note: I only use the 1st 3 bottles, i.e. I *don't* use CrossOver for gaming).

 ### Builds
 > Wine is **not isolated** from your system: if _you_ can access a file or resource with your user account, programs running in Wine _can too_—see [#Running Wine under a separate user account](https://wiki.archlinux.org/title/Wine#Running_Wine_under_a_separate_user_account) for possible precautions